The United Kingdom has long been a destination for people from around the world seeking new opportunities and a stable life.

 Section H: Frequently Asked Questions on Integration and Values in the UK

-What is the Life in the UK test, and why is it important?
+1. What is the Life in the UK test and who must take it?

-Are there specific English language requirements for UK visas?
+2. Are there English language requirements for UK visas?

 Section I: Glossary

-CEFR (Common European Framework of Reference for Languages): An international standard for describing language ability on a six-point scale, from A1 for beginners up to C2 for those who have mastered a language.
+CEFR (Common European Framework of Reference for Languages): An international standard describing language proficiency from A1 (basic user) to C2 (proficient user).

-Indefinite Leave to Remain (ILR): Permission to stay in the UK permanently without any time restrictions, granted to individuals after they have lived legally in the country for a certain period, typically five years.
+Indefinite Leave to Remain (ILR): Permission to remain in the UK without time restriction, usually granted after a qualifying period of lawful residence.

 Section J: Additional Resources